 One Big Table didn’t start out as a storefront business.
-Before becoming a co-operative grocery store, it began as a catering company that turned traditional catering on its head.
+Before becoming a grocery co-op store, it began as a catering company that turned traditional catering on its head.

 “I had the realization: why wait for phone calls from people asking for catering?”
 Piccioli said of the company’s early days.
 “Why not host our own events?”

-The company was dedicated to using local ingredients, but quickly found that access to locally-produced food was limited — despite the bounty of food grown in the Okanagan.
+The grocery co-op was dedicated to using local ingredients, but quickly found that access to locally-produced food was limited — despite the bounty of food grown in the Okanagan.
 They decided to partner with local food suppliers to host private “Renegade Dinner” events in memorable locations.

 “We had one dinner in a bakery,” Piccioli recalled.
 “The only lights on were the lights from the oven, and the baker was there telling their story and their approach to food.
 People remember [those events] fondly, and so we went to the next step to open a shop.”